knipknap/exscript/README.md

 running Linux/Unix, IOS, IOS-XR, JunOS, VRP, or any other operating system that can be used with a terminal, Exscript is what you are looking for.

-## Main design goals

-* Exscript provides **high reliability** and **scalability**.
-Exscript is used by some of the world's largest ISPs to maintain hundreds of thousands of sessions every day.
-* Exscript is **extremely well tested**.
-The Exscript public API has almost 100% test coverage.
-* Exscript is **protocol agnostic**, so if you are migrating from Telnet to SSH later, you can switch easily by simply changing an import statement.

 ## Method 1: Using Exscript with Python

 ```python